 - Nasal rinse.
 Rinsing your nasal passageways with a saline solution is a great way to reduce nasal symptoms like congestion and a runny nose.
 Look for a nasal rinse bottle at your pharmacy and only use distilled, sterile water.

-You don’t have to suffer with a stuffy nose all summer—take control of your allergies and say sayonara to seasonal symptoms.
+You don’t have to suffer with a stuffy nose all spring and summer—take control of your allergies and say sayonara to seasonal symptoms.